trentlarson/BitActivate/README.md

 for Money2020 Hackathon

 Remaining tasks:
+- multiple features: see cost difference, display difference, only one turned on at a time -- optimization: make one call to library for all features (instead of calling one-by-one, at startup)
+- use new address before demo (so there's no chance of a chain API result that's too large)
-- get address from a judge during demo
+- get address from a judge during demo?  :-)
-- HD wallet
+- HD wallet?
 - for multiple features: store in the local file; may change to array result for some methods
 - programmatic config for client app